-For many businesses, a to-do list just isn’t enough.
+For many businesses today, especially those with distributed workforces, a to-do list just isn’t enough.
 Project management software is a much more sophisticated digital system that allows you to manage your team’s assignments in an online space.
-Everyone on your team, with permission, can access the software.
-Within the software, team leaders can schedule assignments and collaborate with employees on projects.
+Learn exactly what project management software is, the best features to look for when purchasing such solutions and what your business stands to gain from using these programs.

 Editor’s note: Looking for the right project management software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Project management software is technology used to organize your business’s workflow.
 You can use this digital system to track, schedule and map out your company’s projects and assignments.
 Project management software allows your team to share a virtual space where you can view your company’s work, as well as follow up and manage ongoing projects.
 Everyone on your team with permission can access the program, which lets you schedule assignments and collaborate on projects.

 Project management software can aid in your project resource management and allow you to quickly and efficiently check on your company’s workflow.
 As projects move along, the software lets users make notes and suggestions on assignments within the system.
 It can also send reminders to your team about upcoming deadlines or incomplete tasks.

 A project management system tracks your team’s workflow and keeps the lines of communication clear, accessible and open.
 It also comes in handy for assessing and boosting your team’s productivity.
 By tracking how much time users spend on a project or how many assignments they complete, you can determine who on your team is meeting or surpassing expectations and who is falling behind.
 In turn, this information can help you make appropriate changes to your business and staffing.